graphql/graphql-js/.github/CONTRIBUTING.md

 ## Release on NPM

-Releases on `17.x.x` are managed by local scripts and GitHub Actions:
+Releases on maintained release branches are managed by local scripts and GitHub Actions:

 ```bash
 git switch 17.x.x